 Measurable: You’re goal should have some sort of soft or hard metric that lets you clearly know if you’re improving.
 For example, a developer could focus on personal efficiency at completing requests, or a data professional could focus on increasing adoption and use of the data they provide to the marketing org.

 Actionable: Stretch yourself to hit your measurable goals, but make sure your plan doesn’t overstep others’ authority or ownership on your team.
-You want to people to support you in your skills development plan, and that requires keeping their trust.
+You want to people to support you in your skill development plan, and that requires keeping their trust.

 Realistic: Learning an entire new framework or language in a few months may not be realistic.
 Start small and concrete, then move from there.